What is Research Integrity?

 Duplicate submissions detection

-Manuscripts that are submitted illicitly to multiple journals simultaneously are a big burden voor journal editors and reviewers, and frequently associated with paper mills (illegal commercial organizations that produce, sell and/or submit fraudulent scientific manuscripts on demand).
-A working group was established to investigate the size of the problem, and investigate possible solutions to detect duplicate submissions when they occur.
+Manuscripts that are illicitly submitted simultaneously to multiple journals are a big burden for journal editors and reviewers, and are frequently associated with paper mills (illegal commercial organizations that produce, sell and/or submit fraudulent scientific manuscripts on demand).
+A working group was established to investigate the size of the problem, and explore possible solutions to detect duplicate submissions.
 A report with first findings is pending.

-STM is involved in several cross-industry projects on research integrity, including a COPE working group on paper mils, a NISO project on a recommended practice for retracted research and a NISO project on Quality Badging.
+STM is involved in several cross-industry projects on research integrity, including a COPE working group on paper mills, a NISO project on a recommended practice for retracted research, and a NISO project on Quality Badging.